nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 delete [expense-number]
 ```
 - `[expense-number]` is the index of the expense you wish to delete,
-and can be found by using `list` command while a Trip is open.
+and can be found by using `list` while a trip is open.
 - `delete last` to delete the last added expense.
   - Note: After deletion, you will not be able to use this command again until you add another expense.